 I also love shortbread because you can create a different flavor in each batch.
 Using brown sugar gives them a caramel flavor.

-Adding pistachios and cranberries taste are perfect during Christmas time.
+Adding pistachios and cranberries to taste are perfect during Christmas time.

 Shortbread is traditionally made with one part sugar, two parts butter and 3 parts flour.